L’ombre de Jekyll (2021) Painting by Paul Laurenzi

 Follow

-Paul Laurenzi is a painter whose artistic career is marked by a series of exhibitions and various creations.
-His artistic journey began in the south of France, where he participated in various exhibitions and painting fairs between 1987 and 1991.
-During this period, he also explored other forms of art, such as illustration, packaging, posters and book covers.
+Paul Laurenzi's artistic journey began in the south of France, where he participated in various exhibitions and painting fairs between 1987 and 1991.
+During this period, he also explored other art forms, such as illustration, packaging, posters, and book covers.

-Over the following years, Paul Laurenzi exhibited in various galleries in France and Switzerland, while continuing his artistic collaborations in various fields such as television and literature.
-His works are also used for the television series “Les Cordier, judge et flic”, and he is invited to the show “La Grande Famille” on Canal +.
-In addition, he transferred the rights to two of his paintings for the covers of the reissue of the novel "Emmanuelle" to "La Musardine" editions.
+In the following years, he still exhibited in various French galleries but also in Switzerland.
+He continued his artistic collaborations in various fields such as television and literature: rental of works for television series, guest on the show "La Grande Famille" on Canal + etc….
+In addition, two of his paintings will be used to create the covers of the reissue of the novel "Emmanuelle" by "La Musardine" editions.
+Then it is the cinema which calls on his talents: One of his paintings will appear in the film by Cédric Klapisch "Ni pour, ni contre".

 The Artist was highlighted in an article in ArtMajeur Magazine: